seansovine/tab_session_json/README.md

 where the number of indices varies from object to object, and these are hard to specify when parsing using Serde.
-To handle this situation, we have a Python scipt that restructures the Python for easier parsing with Serde.
+To handle this situation, we have a Python scipt that restructures the JSON for easier parsing with Serde.

 To apply the Python data reformat script, from project root: